 - Schema.org structured data.
 Structuring data through Schema.org is a sure way to decode it specifically for search engines.
 Using this tool helps search engines put data into context, thus allowing you to rank higher.
 It also makes a site eligible for rich results, and it’s the basis for voice search.

-Content is the Key to SEO in 2019
+Content is the Key to SEO

 Every guide to SEO in 2019 (and the last three years or so) will tell you the highest-ranked sites depend on content.
 There almost two billion websites out there, perhaps hundreds of thousands using your keyphrase.
 You need to set yourself apart, and the key is through enticing posts.
 First off, ask yourself a few questions:

 - What are you bringing to the table?